 The week before Christmas 2013 I went on a fast moving road trip between four Eastern European capitals all with old towns inscribed on UNESCO’s World Heritage List.
 Read the introduction and the individual entries about Warsaw, Vilnius, Riga and Tallinn.
 You may also want to have a look at my entry about Vilnius as a World Heritage Site.

-More images from Vilnius
+Images from Vilnius